 Overall the recovery period is approximately 4-6 weeks, during which time you should be able to do normal activities and return to work/college.
 Sport should be best avoided in that first 4-week period.
 Light or aerobic exercise is generally OK after that but how much and what type will be discussed with you in your follow-ups appointments.
 If weight training is a big part of your life we recommend avoiding heavy chest type lifting exercises (such as bench presses) for up 12 weeks as the chest muscles need time to heal.

 Following the operation, you will need to wear a compressive support for an approximately 4 weeks to help the swelling and oedema after the operation settle.
 For the first week or two, the support is like a corset and is worn every day and taken off for short periods only.
 After that we switch it to compressive vest for the final 2-3 weeks.
 The supports help the local swelling and oedema following the surgery settle.
 One of the side effects of the surgery is seroma (fluid) formation around the implant.
-As no drains are used (to avoid deep infection) this fluid is aspirated (removed) at the follow up clinics.

 The surgery is minor and if you are otherwise fit and well the risk from the general anaesthetic or operation causing a serious or potentially life-threatening complication is very low.
 However, complications do occur and may require additional follow-ups, treatments including dressings, antibiotics, drainage or even further surgery.